zesanriky/Lottery/README.md

 # How run this project?

-The easiest way is, just downlaod the project or import with Eclipes and run the file below:
+The easiest way is, just download the project or import with Eclipes and run the file below:

 ```bash